Kuroko's Basketball The Movie: Last Game: Jabberwock

-Captain of the American basketball team Jabberwock.
-Gold has a two-faced personality.
-Outside the court he was calm, polite and even charming.
-But as a player in court he is cruel, rude and perhaps the most arrogant in the team.
-In addition, he seems to have a darker personality when he becomes serious.
-This can be seen when he revealed his "Belial Eye" to Akashi.
-Gold becomes even more arrogant, saying that even God can not defeat it.
+Captain of the American basketball team Jabberwock, Gold has a two-faced personality.
+Outside the court, he was calm, polite, and even charming.
+However, as a player in court Gold is cruel and rude.
+Nash also seems to have a darker personality when he becomes serious, which can be seen when he revealed his "Belial Eye" to Akashi.
+Gold becomes even more arrogant, saying that even God cannot defeat it.